Best 3 Person Tents

-Instead of only one entry point, this sports two D-shaped doors for multiple escape and entry points.
+Instead of only one entry point, this sports two D-shaped doors for multiple escapes and entry points.
 As far as the physical set up goes, the color-coded clips attach to the aluminum poles.

 Both the vertical walls and the pre-bend design aid in the interior spacing.
 Because of these integrations, you can comfortably sleep yourself and two other buddies.

 Yes, there are other lighter alternatives out there.
 But, you may not find many other three-person designs that can top the Fortress’s waterproof construction and incredibly spacious interior.

 Velcro tabs connect the fly to the pole for enhanced stability

 The Fly Creek UL, with this version fitting three people, is a great example of a three-person design that realistically fits two people.
 It will fit three, but it may not do so comfortably.
 Of course, one advantage the Fly Creek UL does have is its waterproof protection.Read more

 Big Agnes designed both their fly and the floor to be waterproof by coating it with a 1200-millimeter polyurethane coating.
 In addition, the seams have been taped with a solvent-free polyurethane tape.

 Sold separately are gear loops that can add to the storage space but as it sits, the UL3 Fly Creek sports five interior mesh pockets, two media pockets, and a dry-entry vestibule.